BrunoGuimar/Class_SpringBoot/README.md

 Para realizar as requisicoes nas rotas implementadas utilizei o [Postman](https://www.postman.com).

 ## EN-US
-The main purpose of this project was to fix some of acquired knowledge about some Java and Spring Boot topics.
+The main purpose of this project was to fix some of acquired knowledge about Java and Spring Boot topics.
 Developing a project for school management, being completely in [Java 19](https://www.oracle.com/br/java/technologies/downloads/), using the [Spring Boot 3.0.2](https://spring.io/projects/spring-boot) as a framework.

 As a database service was used [MySQL 8.0.30](https://www.oracle.com/br/java/technologies/downloads/) and the [JPA](https://spring.io/projects/spring-data-jpa) framework, were used to communicate between them.